c-s/DataCubes.jl/docs/getting_started.md

 ```

 This will introduce the core functions into namespace.
-A few helper functions have the form ``tbltool.*`` and they can be introduced into namespace as well by:
+A few helper functions have the form ``dcube.*`` and they can be introduced into namespace as well by:

 ```julia
 using DataCubes.Tools